Cindy Sherman: 2000s

 Between 2003 and 2004, Sherman produced the Clowns cycle, where the use of digital photography enabled her to create chromatically garish backdrops and montages of numerous characters.
 Set against opulent backdrops and presented in ornate frames, the characters in Sherman's 2008 untitled Society Portraits are not based on specific women, but the artist has made them look entirely familiar in their struggle with the standards of beauty that prevail in a youth- and status-obsessed culture.

 Her exhibition at the Museum of Modern Art in 2012 also presented a photographic mural (2010–11) accompanied by films selected by Sherman.
 In this mural, she photoshopped her face with a decorative backdrop to transform herself into a fictitious environment.
 Along with other characters, Sherman toys with the idea of reality and fantasy together.
-Based on a 32-page insert Sherman did for POP using vintage clothes from Chanel’s archive, a more recent series of large-scale pictures from 2012 depict outsized enigmatic female figures standing in striking isolation before ominous painterly landscapes the artist had photographed in Iceland during the 2010 eruptions of Eyjafjallajökull and on the isle of Capri.
+Based on a 32-page insert Sherman did for POP using vintage clothes from Chanel's archive, a more recent series of large-scale pictures from 2012 depict outsized enigmatic female figures standing in striking isolation before ominous painterly landscapes the artist had photographed in Iceland during the 2010 eruptions of Eyjafjallajökull and on the isle of Capri.

-In 2017, she collaborated on a "selfie" project with W Magazine that was based on the concept of the "plandid," or "the planned candid photograph".
+In 2017, she collaborated on a "selfie" project with W Magazine that was based on the concept of the "plandid", or "the planned candid photograph".
 Sherman utilized a variety of photo-correction apps to create her Instagram portraits.

-From 2019 she showed self-portraits executed as tapestries by a Belgian workshop.Liam Freeman (March 25, 2021), Cindy Sherman on Her First Ever Non-Photographic Works Vogue; accessed June 11, 2021.
+From 2019 she showed self-portraits executed as tapestries by a Belgian workshop.

 Fashion

 Sherman's career has also included several fashion series, including designs for Prada, Dolce & Gabbana, and Marc Jacobs.
 In 1983, fashion designer and retailer Dianne Benson commissioned her to create a series of advertisements for her store, Dianne B., that appeared in several issues of Interview magazine.
+Untitled #122 from this collection was especially iconic; by working to deemphasise the clothing, she played with the conventions of fashion photography popular at this time.
 Sherman also created photographs for an editorial in Harper's Bazaar in 1993.
 In 1994, she produced the Post Card Series for Comme des Garçons for the brand's autumn/winter 1994–95 collections in collaboration with Rei Kawakubo.

-In 2006, she created a series of fashion advertisements for designer Marc Jacobs.
+In 2006, Sherman created a series of fashion advertisements for designer Marc Jacobs.
 The advertisements themselves were photographed by Juergen Teller and released as a monograph by Rizzoli.
 For Balenciaga, Sherman created the six-image series Cindy Sherman: Untitled (Balenciaga) in 2008; they were first shown to the public in 2010.
 Also in 2010, Sherman collaborated with Anna Hu on a design for a piece of jewelry.
+She returned to working with Teller on Marc Jacobs' Spring/Summer 2024 campaign.